 How To Prepare Polenta

-Do you love garlic?
+Love garlic?
 Then I have a couple of great recipes for you!
 Let’’s start off with my spaghetti with garlic cloves.
 What I do is roast the whole garlic cloves in a hot over until the inside is super smooth and soft.

 There’s another savory garlic clove dish that I love to bits but I haven’t got this one on my website here yet.
 You just basically prepare the whole garlic cloves in a hot oven like you do for my garlic spaghetti but you add a whole chicken to the baking tray that has been cut up into the usual bits: wings, legs, breasts… This garlic chicken recipe is a French classic called ‘poulet aux quarante gousses d’ail’ or chicken with forty cloves of garlic.
 Don’t ask me why it’s forty.
-And sure you can do with less of course.
+Sure you can do with less of course.

 Another recipe that asks for garlic: my bagna cauda dip!
-That’s a roasted garlic and butter dip, very popular in the mediterranean part of France and Italy.
+A roasted garlic and butter dip, very popular in the mediterranean part of France and Italy.
 You traditionally dip vegetables in it like radishes, celery, cauliflower, boiled potatoes, green asparagus… You can serve it as an appetizer or as a main course even.